Madhubala: Rise to prominence and superstardom (1948–1957)

-The period during the mid-1950s saw a drop in Madhubala's success, as most of her releases failed commercially, leading her to be labelled "box office poison".
 Madhubala was cast in the costume drama Shahehshah (1953) before Kamini Kaushal replaced her.
 In April 1953, Madhubala founded a production company called Madhubala Private Ltd. The following year, while shooting in Madras for S. S. Vasan's Bahut Din Huwe (1954), she suffered a major health setback due to her heart disease.
 She returned to Bombay after completing the film and took a short-term medical leave from work, which led to her replacement (by Nimmi) in Uran Khatola (1955).
 Madhubala later starred in another film of 1954—Mehboob Khan's Amar, portraying a social worker involved in a love triangle along with Dilip Kumar and Nimmi.
-Madhubala improvised a scene from the film; it was unsuccessful at the box-office.
+Madhubala improvised a scene from the film.
+It was unsuccessful at the box-office.
 Nevertheless, Rachit Gupta of Filmfare stated that Madhubala overshadowed her co-stars and "floored her role with a nuanced performance."
-Writing for Rediff.com in 2002, Dinesh Raheja described Amar as "arguably Madhubala's first truly mature performance" and particularly noted a dramatic scene featuring her with Dilip.
-Madhubala's next release was her own production venture, Naata (1955), in which she co-starred with her real-life sister Chanchal.
-The film met with a tepid response and lost a lot of money, leading Madhubala to sell her bungalow Kismet to compensate.
+Writing for Rediff.com in 2002, Dinesh Raheja described Amar as "arguably Madhubala's first truly mature performance" and particularly praised a dramatic scene featuring her and Dilip.
+Madhubala's next release was her own production venture, Naata (1955), in which she co-starred with her sister Chanchal.
+The film met with a tepid response and lost a lot of money, compelling Madhubala to sell her bungalow Kismet to recover the loss.